Planning & Process

 Quickmail delivers mail on a weekly basis.
 This means that you and your service providers can adjust to clearly defined schedules.

-• Delivery of your mailings: Takes place on Thursday and Friday.
-The delivery agents are free to choose when they deliver the mailings within these days.
-This ensures a high level of motivation and quality, for example, because the deliverers can sometimes avoid bad weather.
+Thursdays and Fridays.
+Our delivery agents are free to choose when to deliver the mailings within these days.
+This ensures a high level of motivation and quality, as it allows delivery agents to make alternative arrangements, in the event of bad weather, for example.

 Process stepThursday{center}Friday{center}Monday